Aqua-123/GitR/README.md

 - Must be run in a Git repository
 - Must have staged changes (for commit operations)
-- Requires OpenAI API key and model configuration
+- Requires API key and model configuration (OpenAI, Shivaay, or compatible API)
 - Go 1.21+ for building from source

 ## Troubleshooting